AlexeyKhfzv/TextGenerator/README.md

 ### How Does It Work?

 **Firstly**, the program reads very huge text with lots of words.
-**Secondly**, for each set of characters, it calculates the probability which particular letter will be next.
+**Secondly**, for each set of characters, it calculates the probability which letter will be next.
 For convenience, I will call this set of characters a token.
 **The last step** - for each token generate one of the most likely chars.

 ### Experiment N°1